csterritt/worker-d1-drizzle/README.md

 ### Basic CloudFlare worker+d1+drizzle app with username and password authentication

+Standard sign in, and password reset via email routes are provided.

 #### Sign up modes

-The app can be configured to run in one of following four modes, by setting the `SIGNUP_MODE` environment variable:
+The app can be configured to run in one of following four modes, by setting the `SIGN_UP_MODE` environment variable:

 1. `NO_SIGN_UP` - No sign up allowed